 - Select the content area or folder you wish to deploy the test or survey (e.g. "Week 1").

 - From the menu bar, click on Assessments, then click on Tests (or Survey).

 - Select the test from the list.
 (The most recently created tests are at the bottom of the list.
 Tests are not in alphabetical order.)

 - Click Submit.

 NOTE: The test is not available until you make it available within the settings.

 Name: The name originally given to the test is displayed.
 You may change that name here if you wish.

-Open test in a new window: This option is defaulted to no. Opening the test in a new window will allow student the option to search the course for materials or open other browser windows while the test is still open.
+Open test in a new window: This option defaults to no. Opening the test in a new window will allow students the option to search the course for materials or open other browser windows while the test is still open.
 If you do not want this, leave the option No.

 Make link available: Set to Yes.
 This must be set to Yes if you have display restrictions set (see below).

 Add a new announcement: Yes will send an announcement when the test becomes available.

 Multiple Attempts: Check this box if you wish to allow your student to take a test more than once.
 Once the box is check, determine if you want to allow:

 - Unlimited attempts - useful if the quiz is meant for students to check their understanding or gain practice with material.

 Each attempt will be saved and you will be able to see the results separately.